akhushalani/Beyond-gOOD/resources/README.txt

         represents a Table that is scrollable and has Row Headers.
 Its constructor takes in a JScrollPane scrollpane that contains the table.

+Assignment 7:
+Changes to model:
+- Added a method to the Worksheet interface that returns all the references to a cell at a given Coord.
+Changes to view:
+-